-Yesterday I walked into the lobby of a hotel that is serving as the headquarters for a major national youth sports competition.
-Athletes from all over the USA (and a few individuals from other countries) have assembled for the biggest water polo tournament in the world – USA Water Polo’s Junior Olympics.
-The mood is infectious.
-Children and adults alike are walking around with big grins on their faces, proud and happy to be here.
-If you walked into the hotel as a total stranger, you couldn’t help but leave here with a smile!
+A while back, I walked into the lobby of a hotel that was serving as the headquarters for a major national youth sports competition.
+Athletes from all over the USA (and a few individuals from other countries) had assembled for the biggest water polo tournament in the world: USA Water Polo’s Junior Olympics.
+The mood was infectious.
+Children and adults alike were walking around with big grins on their faces, proud and happy to be there.
+If you’d walked into the hotel as a total stranger, you couldn’t help but have left with a smile!

-Mood is a temporary state of mind, not quite happiness, but related.
-It is well known, both by observation and scientific research that mood is contagious, spreading between individuals.
-What interests me most though is the internal chemistry that reinforces and escalates this emotional epidemic, because mood is also contagious within our own individual space.
+It is well known, both by observation and by scientific research, that mood is contagious, spreading between individuals.
+What interests me most, though, is the internal chemistry that reinforces and escalates this emotional epidemic, because mood is also contagious within our own personal space.

 As each individual becomes a radiating center of positive affect, they infect those around them.
 This is what I term mood diffusion.

-Each of us has a choice in the role we play in society.
-We can choose how to effect the energy of our surroundings.
-We can choose to give energy or to draw it—and both will have far-reaching consequences.
+So, each of us has a choice in the role we play in society.
+We can choose how to affect the energy of our surroundings.
+We can choose to give energy or to withdraw it—and both will have far-reaching consequences.
 Choose wisely!